Places To Visit in London For Free

 Changing of the Guard at Buckingham Palace

 Word of advice: Regardless of the season, people line up early for this event.
-So definitely go at least 40 minutes early to claim a good spot with the best view!
+So definitely go at least 40 minutes early to claim a good spot with the best view.

 Sky Garden is a hidden gem that most people often overlook.
 It’s a really nice garden on top of a building in the city of London with awesome views of the whole city.
 It has plants and a bar inside, so you can drink while enjoying the awesome view.
 The best thing is, it’s FREE!
 You just have to book tickets online way in advance to avoid disappoints.
 You can book the tickets here.

-Walk along the River
+Walk Along River Thames

 London is a very walkable city, especially along the Thames.
 A lot of the famous sights such as Big Ben, London Eye, Tower Bridge, St. Paul’s Cathedral, etc are all along the river.
 On a nice day this is the best way to see London for free in my opinion.
+You absolutely do not need to pay for a bus tour to see these famous structures in London, you just need a map (Google maps for example) and walk along the Thames to see these.
+There are also Thames cruise tours that pretty much show you the same thing.

 I normally would start on the east side with Tower Bridge, then walk westward toward Big Ben.
 Along the way you can see the Shard, Borough Market/London Bridge, Shakespeare Globe, Tate Modern, Millennium Bridge, St. Paul’s Cathedral, London Eye, Big Ben, and Parliament.

-Some of my favorite food markets include:
+Some of my favorite food markets in London include the following:

 - Borough Market (Food, Produce)